Pierre Teilhard de Chardin

 - Design a post health crisis fiscal stimulus with a built-in condition to facilitate a rapid pivot for companies that need to align operations, strategy and capital expenditure with the net-zero transition.

-In the short term, of course, the economic priority must be the protection of productive corporate activity and jobs.
+In the short term, of course, the economic priority must be the protection of productive corporate activity and jobs3.
 But the growing momentum around the just transition thesis should not be ignored: if we are to build consensus on meaningful collective climate change action, the transition must be inclusive.
 And although it would be distasteful and unjust to make the climate transition a condition of access to economic lifelines in the very short-term, it should not be disregarded completely as an important issue to consider.

 Consider the European car industry.
 It has singularly failed to shift its manufacturing and marketing efforts to ensure it meets stringent fleet-wide fuel efficiency standards put in place 12 years ago and reconfirmed in 2014.
 Nevertheless, the European car industry is both calling for immediate liquidity support for automobile companies, their suppliers and dealers.
 It is also urging the European Commission to delay the introduction of stricter carbon dioxide standards for new vehicles, purporting that the coronavirus pandemic limits its ability to comply with new rules.
-However, reports suggest that this claim is unfounded and could potentially damage the long-term sustainability of the European car industry.
+However, reports suggest that this claim is unfounded and could potentially damage the long-term sustainability of the European car industry4.

 Figure 3.
 Mission possible?
 Progress made by car manufacturers towards achieving emission targets since 2008